 ● The installed material must be Wheelmark approved

-● All escape routes, including stairs, must be marked by Low Location Light
+● You should mark all escape routes, including stairs, by Low Location Light

 ● Where stairs or corridors are more than 2m wide, Low Location Light should be mounted on both sides